keshavshivkumar/bettersmarterfaster/reports/u_partial.md

 ## Observations

 - The agent's performance was close to the $U^*$ agent, around a 99.8% win rate.
+- The average # of timesteps was 29.938.

 ## Grey Box Questions